Peanut Butter & Jelly Rudolph

 To make the sweet little Santas, Ming simply used a cheese wedge as the base, with a cheese beard and nori for the eyes and mouth.
 The Christmas tree is made out of broccoli and offers a couple of bright sprinkles as the lights.
 Also in this bento box: sausage and cheese "stockings," kiwi, grapes, pineapple fried rice, and ngoh hiang -- a sausage-esque roll filled with meat and veggies.

-Also featured on Lian Mama Obento, this little snowman is perfect for a blustery cold winter day's lunch -- and we're sure your tots will agree!
+Lian Mama Obento, this little snowman is perfect for a blustery cold winter day's lunch -- and we're sure your tots will agree!

 Made with a wheat bagel, this snowman offers a bread face with jelly features and a carrot nose (of course!).
 Also in this bento box lunch are beautiful mozarrella cheese snowflakes made with a cookie cutter, and a darling dressed-up kiwi Christmas tree.
 Overall, a great lunch idea for the holidays and one that can be used throughout the winter as well!